About McCrea Cellars

 Most of the cuttings for this vineyard were obtained from Tablas Creek Vineyards whose parent company is Chateau Beaucastle in Chateauneuf-du-Pape.
 The Ciel du Cheval Mourvèdre, Counoise and Roussanne are also Beaucastle stock.

-Since the original plantings, we've now established a fourth wonderful source with Joe Hattrup who owns Elephant Mountain and Sugarloaf Vineyards, located at the western end of the Yakima Valley.
+We've also established a fourth wonderful source with Joe Hattrup who owns Elephant Mountain and Sugarloaf Vineyards, located at the western end of the Yakima Valley.

 From there we source Syrah, Grenache & Mourvèdre and small amounts of Counoise and Cinsault.